Owen Miller Player Props: Brewers vs. Blue Jays

-Owen Miller -- with a slugging percentage of .571 in his past 10 games, including four extra-base hits -- will be in action for the Milwaukee Brewers versus the Toronto Blue Jays, with Alek Manoah on the hill, on May 31 at 7:07 PM ET.
+Owen Miller -- 2-for-5 with a double and two RBI in his last game -- will be in action for the Milwaukee Brewers versus the Toronto Blue Jays, with Kevin Gausman on the hill, on June 1 at 1:07 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Blue Jays.
+He racked up two hits (going 2-for-5 with a double and two RBI) in his most recent game against the Blue Jays.

 Owen Miller Game Info & Props vs. the Blue Jays